 Stinky feet are something that happens to just about everyone every now and again.
-It’s an embarrassing problem, but the great news is that with the help of simple aids such as Foot Sprays, Foot Soaks & Powders and Deodorizer balls, the problem doesn’t have to get you down.
+It’s an embarrassing problem, but the great news is that with the help of simple aids such as Foot Sprays, Foot Soaks & Powders, and Deodorizer balls, the problem doesn’t have to get you down.

-But which one to choose with so many options out there?
+Which one to choose with so many options out there?

 Before we get into the details, we’d just like to highlight the fact that general cleanliness of both your feet and your footwear is super important

 Natural Foot Spray for Foot Odor

 We’ve got a great recipe for an all-natural foot spray that helps kill bacteria and fungi and get rid of any foul odor.

 Why is this foot spray good?

 The Grapefruit Seed Extract and Rosemary Essential Oils are great anti-fungal, anti-bacterial and anti-parasitic agents.